AuReMe/esmecata/README.md

                         reference and 1 only the annotation occurring in all the proteins of the cluster (default).
   --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated with the proteins.
 Needs the --sparql option.
   --expression          Extract expression information associated with the proteins.
 Needs the --sparql option.
+  --annotation-files ANNOTATION_FILES
+                        Use UniProt annotation files (uniprot_trembl.txt and uniprot_sprot.txt) to avoid querying UniProt REST API.
+Need both paths to these files separated by a ",".
 ````

 For each of the protein clusters kept after the clustering, esmecata will look for the annotation (GO terms, EC number, function, gene name, Interpro) in Uniprot.